 We’ve all been there.
 You need to bring something to a potluck/cookout and your mind thinks dessert, salad or drinks.
 Then you hear someone else already has dessert and drinks covered, so salad it is.

 But that doesn’t mean you need to go boring or take something that wilts in no time.
 I’ve asked some blogger friends to show me their best ideas for make ahead salads that are perfect for a potluck, picnic or even just to take to work for lunch.
 These super salads will see you through summer.

 Beans are a great option for salads that are hearty but still relatively healthy and can stand up to a bit of shaking around.
-Why not try a loaded black bean salad from Savory Tooth (above left) for a good dose of veggies as well, or a bean and pecan salad from Imagelicious (above right) for a more unusual combination of flavors.
+Why not try a black bean sweet potato salad for a good dose of veggies as well, or a bean and pecan salad from Imagelicious (above right) for a more unusual combination of flavors.

 You can also combine beans with another favorite, lentils, in this bean and lentil salad from The Stingy Vegan (above).
 Bean salads are definitely on my list to play around with a bit more this summer.

 Lentils sometimes get a bit of a bad reputation as being boring, which I think is such a shame.
 They really have so much more to offer – they’re robust, healthy and great at taking on flavor.
 Plus you can pair them with a whole host of things as these salads show.
 This golden beet and lentil salad with strawberries from Rhubarbarians (above left) is so full of color, while the lentil spinach salad with prune vinaigrette from Midlife Croissant (above right) draws on lentils’ earthiness.